argonne-lcf/user-guides/docs/polaris/applications-and-libraries/applications/nekrs.md

 ## Running Jobs on Polaris

 An example submission script for running a 2-node nekRS job is shown below as an example.
-Additional information on nekRS input files and application setup options is described on the nekRS [website](https://nekrsdoc.readthedocs.io/en/latest/input_files.html).
+Additional information on nekRS input files and application setup options is described [here](https://github.com/Nek5000/nekRS/blob/master/doc/parHelp.txt).
 ```
 #!/bin/bash
 : ${PROJ_ID:=""}